aaronanderson/lwdc/README.md

 ## Usage

 This library has not been published to the NPM registry yet.
 It can be included in package by checking this project out, running `npm link` in the checked out directory, and then running `npm link @aaronanderson/lwdc` in the target project.

+Alternatively run `npm pack` in the checked out directory and then run `npm install <path to source>/aaronanderson-lwdc-1.0.0.tgz` in the target project to install it.